djrepo/rx_financing/ABOUT.md

         it is created by randomly generated data

 ## Spring profile activation:
-Activation is done in application.yml file with property spring.profiles.active.
-You can edit this property manually or maven can substitute this value in maven build
+Activation is done in application.yml file with environment property spring.profiles.active.
+You can edit this property by specify environment variable or manually directly in file
 * h2-basic - this profile will use h2 db connection and data set option basic
 * h2-pst - this profile will use h2 db connection and data set option pst
 * psql-basic - this profile will use psql db connection and data set option basic
-* psql-pst - this profile will use psql db connection and data set option pst
+* psql-pst - this profile will use psql db connection and data set option pst There is two profiles used in integration test
-* h2test-basic - this profile will use h2test db connection and data set option basic, it is active for integration test and it will prevent normal run of application, instead of seeding data and running financing by application itself, junit will define what to do
+* h2mem - this profile will use h2mem db connection, it is active for integration test
+* junit - this profile will prevent normal run of application, instead of seeding data and running financing by application itself, junit test class will define what to do

 ## Batch settings:
 Invoice table can be huge therefore program is financing invoices in a smaller batches.
-You can change batch size with property crx.batch-size in application.yml file.
+You can change batch size with property <code>crx.batch-size</code> in application.yml file.
+In order to prevent long calculations there is another variable <code>crx.max-batch-iterations</code>.
+By this variable you can control number of batch-es run in one call.

 # Solution descriptions:
 Method <code>FinancingService.finance()</code> is the entry point where entire process of financing Invoices started.